holepunchto/hyperdrive/README.md

 [![build status](http://img.shields.io/travis/mafintosh/hyperdrive.svg?style=flat)](http://travis-ci.org/mafintosh/hyperdrive)

-For more detailed technical information on how it works see [SPECIFICATION.md](SPECIFICATION.md).
-Hyperdrive runs in node.js as well as in the browser.
+For a more detailed technical information on how it works see [SPECIFICATION.md](SPECIFICATION.md).
+It runs in node.js as well as in the browser.
 [Try a browser based demo here](http://mafintosh.github.io/hyperdrive)

 ## Status